 How do I toast my spices?

-To toast your spices, you should begin by selecting an appropriately sized pan.
-You’ll want to make sure you have room to spread all the spices out in a thin layer, so that all the spices are toasting evenly.
+For toasting spices, you should begin by selecting an appropriately sized pan.
+You’ll want to make sure you have room to spread all the spices out in a thin layer.
+This will ensure that all the spices are toasting evenly.
 The heavier the pan the better- I like to use my cast iron skillet but any heavy bottomed pan will work just fine.

 Warm the dry pan on a burner over medium heat, and then add the spices.
 Shake the pan or stir the spices frequently to ensure even toasting on all sides.
 You’ll know things are really cooking when you start to smell them.
 Keep toasting and shake/stir more frequently as the toasting continues.
 Most spices will toast up nicely in just a few minutes.
 When the spices are evenly toasted but not burnt, remove the pan from heat and transfer the spices to a heat proof bowl.